 Case Studies

 Germany, Spain and France have extensive installations and large-scale investment due primarily to major government support.
+These countries have stimulated private investment in renewable energy through feed-in tariffs.

 “The disadvantage of wind turbines is that the majority of the cost is incurred before and during construction, so a large investment has to be secured long before any power is generated.
 The up-front cost of a wind farm is still far below that of large centralized facilities such as nuclear or coal power plants.”